 Top 5 Rucksack Essentials For Hikers

 If there is one think you don’t want when hiking through the wilderness, it is a heavy backpack.
 And the best way to avoid this is by only packing the essentials.
-But what essentials should you take?
+But what essentials should you take with you?

 Navigation